 The Institute for Health Metrics and Evaluation (IHME), an independent global health research center at the University of Washington, created this interactive map in which you can explore health trends in the United States at the county level for both sexes in life expectancy, hypertension, obesity and physical activity.
 This research helps provide a foundation for informed decision-making and community action toward eating healthier and increasing physical activity.

-If you have any questions about accessing these resources, please contact Daniel Espada, Research Analyst.
+If you have any questions about accessing these resources, please contact Melissa May, Senior Research Manager.